unixunion/py-solace-provision/README.md

 ## Running

-Simply provide what the method's help requires, parameters are passed directly on command line, and some, like body, are labeled in the help as being file: Class.
-These must have the body argument provide a path to a YAML file.
+Simply provide what the method's help requires, parameters are passed directly on command line, and some, like body, are labeled in the help as being `file: ClassName`.
+These must have their argument provide a path to a YAML file.

     python pysolpro.py config create_dmr_cluster --help
+    usage: pySolPro config create_msg_vpn [-h] [--body BODY] [--override OVERRIDE OVERRIDE]

+    optional arguments:
+      -h, --help            show this help message and exit --body BODY           file: MsgVpn
+      --override OVERRIDE OVERRIDE
+                            key,val in yaml to override, such as enabled false

     python pysolpro.py config create_dmr_cluster --body data/dmr/dmr-cluster.yaml

 #### Special parameters

-##### override
+##### --override

-When creating/updating existing objects on the appliance, you can override any attributes read from the yaml files with the `--override key val` parameter.
+When creating/updating objects on the appliance, you can override any attributes read from the yaml files with the `--override KEY VALUE` argument.
 For example if you want to change the enabled state(s) of a MessageVPN.

     ./pysolpro.py config update_msg_vpn \
         --msg_vpn_name default \